 How We Prepare for Emergencies

-Our schools have emergency supplies, including a supply of food and water, as well as first aid supplies, rescue equipment, and other basic necessities.
+Our schools have emergency supplies, including food and water, as well as first aid kits, rescue equipment, and other basic necessities.
 These supplies are inspected regularly and used during drills.
-Most schools also have additional emergency supplies located in each classroom.

 Our schools conduct a number of regular emergency drills.
-Every school conducts a number of fire drills.
-In addition, schools conduct at least one tornado and one law enforcement (lockdown) drill to practice procedures.
+Every school conducts a number of drills each year, including fire, tornado, and law enforcement (lockdown) drills to practice emergency procedures.

 ► What’s the difference between a lockout and a lockdown?